CosmosDB/labs/technical_deep_dive/04-querying_the_database_using_sql.md

 1. In the **APIs** blade, click the **OpenAPI specification** option.

+    > If you do not see any options in the APIs blade, it is because the API Managment instance is still "starting up".
+It can take up to 30 minutes for an API management instance to be ready to use.

-1. In the **Create from Function App** dialog that appears, perform the following actions:
+1. In the **Create from OpenAPI specification** dialog that appears, perform the following actions:

     1. In the **OpenAPI specification** field, enter the **API definition URL** you recorded earlier in this lab.